philipborg/Mummu/README.md

 # Mummu
 A script driven system for generating and manipulating very big images.
-It is perfect for generating images of extreme sizes not possible in conventional photo editing software such as Photoshop and GIMP.
-Write the generation code using ECMA Script (Javascript) and let it generate it with a comparatively very small memory footprint.
+It is perfect for generating images of extreme sizes not possible in conventional photo editing software such as Adobe Photoshop and GIMP.
+Write the generation code using ECMA Script (Javascript) and let it generate with a comparatively very small memory footprint.
 Also usable as a normal JVM library.

-As far as I know this software is a quite bit unique.
-The most comparable software is ImageMagick but it requires native libraries for JVM.
+As far as I know this software is quite unique.
+The most comparable software is ImageMagick but it requires native libraries and is not as crossplatform as JVM.
+It also lacks support for noise generation and is not as easy to script for.

 # Features
 * Pure JAVA